 Easy to follow step by step instructions on how to make your own DIY bandana or scarf face mask.
 Feel free to pause the video, take notes or watch over and over again while making your project.

-Hands down, the coolest mask around!
+Hands down or hands up (LOL), the coolest mask around!
 I mean cool temperature of course.
 This is the perfect summertime mask to grab and go.

 This is how it fits with the hair ties behind your ears.
 By far the most comfortable of these three masks.
 The way that it lays loose on your front makes it extra easy to breathe as well.